-Ragi Kanji/ Ragi Buttermilk very nutritious and refreshing drink that cools down the body in hot summers.
+Ragi Buttermilk/Ragi Kanji is a very nutritious and refreshing drink that cools down the body in hot summers.
 A very popular summer drink in southern parts of India.

-Sweet version of Ragi is given to babies more than 6 months old, once they start weaning.
+Sweet version, Ragi Malt, is given to babies more than 6 months old, once they start weaning.

 Ragi, also known as Finger Millet, is a super grain.
 A gluten-free grain that is a boon for weight watchers, people on low cholesterol diets and diabetics.
-Rich in calcium, iron and phosphours content.
-It is suggested that those who are are calcium deficent, instead of taking calcium pills one should include Ragi diet.
+Rich in calcium, iron and phosphorus content.
+It is suggested that those who are are calcium deficient, instead of taking calcium pills one should include Ragi diet.
 Known as one of the best body coolant for summers.

-Making Ragi buttermilk is very easy.
-As I have mentioned above, it is made with Ragi flour and yogurt.
-It is also made ragi grains traditionally.
-But for the ease of making, I use ragi flour.
 We didn't use much of Ragi at my mom's place and even at my hubby's place.
-Few years back when I started exploring food from other cuisines, I discovered how nutritious ragi is and how it can be included in diets especially when there are kids in house.
+Few years back when I started exploring food from other cuisines, I discovered how nutritious Ragi is and how it can be included in diets especially when there are kids in house.

-To make Ragi buttermilk or malt(sweet version in milk) cook ragi flour in boiling water, until it forms a thick paste and once it cools down can be mixed with buttermilk, milk or water.
-Add any sweetners like sugar, jaggery or honey or any other natural sweetners , as per once preference for the sweet version.
+To make Ragi buttermilk or malt(sweet version in milk) cook Ragi flour in boiling water, until it forms a thick paste and once it cools down can be mixed with buttermilk, milk or water.
+Add any sweeteners like sugar, jaggery or honey or any other natural sweeteners , as per once preference for the sweet version.

-For Ragi buttermilk, make buttermilk/chaas.
+For Ragi kanji, make buttermilk/chaas.
 Add 1-2 tsp of Ragi malt per glass of buttermilk or water.

 For Ragi /malt, sweet version, add 1-2 tbsp in a cup of hot or cold milk.
-It is a filling and a very nutrious afterschool snack for kids.
+It is a filling and a very nutritious afterschool snack for kids.